• About

 • Participate in the True Colors International personality and leadership assessment

-• Have opportunity for one morning hike exclusive for LITs
+• Have opportunity for one morning hike exclusive for LITs & CITs

 • Participate in all "special" CIT evening program such as movie social, campfire, and other CIT privileges